roohullah-dev/AliExpress_Media_Scraper/README.md

 🛠️ Technologies Used:
-1- Python 3.9+.
+Python 3.9+,
-2- Selenium WebDriver.
+Selenium WebDriver,
-3- Chrome WebDriver (Headed/Headless).
+Chrome WebDriver (Headed/Headless),
-4- WebDriver Manager.
+WebDriver Manager,
-5- Pandas for CSV Handling.
+Pandas for CSV Handling,
-6- Requests for Image Downloading.
+Requests for Image Downloading,
-7- XPath / Class Selectors for DOM Targeting.
+XPath / Class Selectors for DOM Targeting.

 🚀 How It Works: